 Stephan Moccio is an exceptionally gifted composer who has deployed the full range of his dynamic skills to promote contemporary music.
 He is also a gifted songwriter, recording artist (his singing is amazing), and pianist.
 Moccio was born on 20 October 1972 in St. Catharines, Ontario.
-He is widely considered as one of the most innovative and highly prolific composers alive today.
+He is widely considered as one of the most innovative and highly prolific composers alive today and someday may be considered among the best ever.

 Moccio’s style of composition reveals the influences of a variety of genres including jazz, classical, hip hop, dance, and blues.
 His outstanding skills are clearly manifest in the many songs that he has co-written including “Wrecking Ball” and “A New Day Has Come” for Miley Cyrus and Celine Dion respectively.